Karnataka Crisis: JD(S) ready to vacate CM post, says DK Shivakumar

 Karnataka Crisis: JD(S) ready to vacate CM post, DK Shivakumar says

-Bengaluru, July 21: In a major development, Senior Congress leader DK Shivakumar has reportedly said that JD (S) was ready to vacate Chief Minister's position for the Congress party to save coalition government.
+Bengaluru, July 21: In a major development, Senior Congress leader DK Shivakumar has reportedly claimed Kumaraswamy has told the Congress that it can appoint any leader of its choice as CM to save the coalition in Karnataka.

 "The Janata Dal Secular has informed that they are ready to sacrifice to save the coalition.
 JDS has told us that Siddaramaiah, G Parameshwara or myself can be the CM They have conveyed this to the Congress High Command as well," he told reporters.